wp-plugins/php-code-for-posts/readme.txt

 * added parameters for snippits
 = 1.1.2 =
 * Fix for php warning handle_extra_shortcode (thanks to paul_martin)
+= 1.1.3 =
+* Fix for the table not being created in a multi-site installation (thanks to dondela and mediagent)
+* Fix for the parameter variables not splitting correctly because of html entity encoding (thanks to eoh1)

 == Upgrade Notice ==